Netgear AC1200 WiFi Range Extender: Setup & Guide

 How to Get the Best Performance from Your Extender

-Setup is just the first step.
-To truly banish dead zones and get the speeds you expect, placement and configuration are key.
+Setup is the initial step.
+To truly eliminate dead zones and achieve expected speeds, proper placement and configuration are crucial.

 • The Halfway Rule: The most critical factor for performance is placement.
 Position the extender roughly halfway between your router and the WiFi dead zone.
-Too close to the router, and it won’t extend the range much.
-Too far, and it will receive a weak signal that it can only rebroadcast weakly.
+Placing it too close to the router won’t extend the range significantly, while placing it too far will result in a weak signal that it can only rebroadcast weakly.

-• Check the LEDs: The status lights on the extender are your best friend.
-Look for a solid green light indicating the connection to your router.
-If it’s amber or red, the extender is too far from the router and needs to be moved closer.
+• Check the LEDs: The status lights on the extender are essential indicators.
+Look for a solid green light, which signifies a strong connection to your router.
+If the light is amber or red, the extender is too far from the router and needs to be moved closer.

 • Avoid Obstructions: Place the extender in an open area, away from thick walls, metal objects, and appliances like microwaves or cordless phones, which can interfere with the signal.